xwmario/Warez/README.md

 # Warez

-The list provides a small overview of Warez related topics and provides only information for research reasons.
+The biggest Warez list on the internet!
+The overview of Warez related topics and provides only information for research reasons.

 **I do not support nor I'm responsible for external links/content!**